 The textile companies listed below have undertaken to provide a number of scholarships for students wishing to enrol in courses leading to the degree of Bachelor of Science (Pass and Honours) in Textile Technology: Bradmill Industries Ltd., Bond's Industries Ltd., F. & T. Industries (Aust.)
-Ltd., Fibremakers Ltd. and Prince-Smith and Stells Ltd. Each scholarship has a value of \$1,000 per annum and may be held concurrently with a Commonwealth Scholarship.
+Ltd., Fibremakers Ltd. and Prince-Smith and Stells Ltd. Each scholarship has a value of \$1,000 per annum.